Denver Truck Accident Lawyer

 Frequently Asked Truck Accident Questions

-How serious of a problem are truck accidents?
+How serious of a problem are truck crashes?

-How are truck accidents different from car accidents?
+How are truck crashes different from car crashes?

-Who is at fault for a truck accident?
+Who is at fault for a truck crash?

-What should I do if I’ve been injured in a truck accident?
+What should I do if I’ve been injured in a truck crash?

-What evidence is important in a truck accident case?
+What evidence is important in a truck crash case?

 Federal Motor Carrier Safety Regulations also require trucking companies (motor carriers) to maintain driver duty status logs and other relevant documents for a period of time.
 These can include bills of lading for shipments, the driver’s qualifications file, post-collision drug and alcohol testing, accounting records, driver logs, inspection reports, and much more.
 Your Denver truck injury attorney will help make sure this important evidence is secured, and not deleted or destroyed, to maximize your recovery from your trucking accident case.